vivaria/edisonrul.ing/docs/source/cards/the-six-samurai-yaichi.md

-# THE SIX SAMURAI - YAICHI
+# The Six Samurai - Yaichi

 > ① Once per turn, while you control another "Six Samurai" monster with a different name, you can destroy 1 Set Spell or Trap Card.
 This monster cannot declare an attack during the turn this effect is used. ② If this card would be destroyed, you can destroy another "Six Samurai" monster you control instead.